William B. Cronyn House

 William B. Cronyn House, also known as the House at 271 Ninth Street, is a historic home in Park Slope, Brooklyn, New York City.
 It was built in 1856 and is a three-story Second Empire style dwelling with a slate covered mansard roof.
 The roof has ornamental iron cresting and a central half-story cupola with clerestory.

-In 1888, Charles M. Higgins (1854-1929) acquired the building to use as the Higgins American India Ink factory, and in 1899, added an extension to the factory at 240 Eighth Street.
+In 1898, Charles M. Higgins acquired the house for use as the headquarters of the Charles M. Higgins Company.
+In 1899, a five-story factory was built at 240 Eighth Street behind the property to serve as the Higgins Ink factory.
+The house is currently used as a residential property.

 It was listed on the National Register of Historic Places in 1982.